 Different color schemes and combinations can be used to convey specific messages to your audience or even represent your brand most effectively.
 You might even come across a specific set of colors on a file or a website.
 In such an instance, you can use a color extractor to pick out the colors of your choice and include them in your project files.

-Read More: 5 Best Artwork Management Tools in 2022
+Read More: 9 Best Artwork Management Tools In 2025

-But before you can go ahead with your own color combinations, let us first look at some of the more commonly used combinations and what makes them so popular.
+But before you can go ahead with your own color combinations, let us first look at some of the more commonly used good color combinations and what makes them so popular.

 Complementary color combinations utilize colors that reside opposite to each other in the color wheel.
 It provides high contrast and brings out intensity.

 Like the name suggests, the triadic color scheme uses three colors.
-The three selected colors are equidistant in the color wheel.
-It can give your design a balanced look.
+The three selected colors are equidistant in the color wheel and can be found when you create a triangle on it.
+It can give your design a colorful and balanced look.

 Otherwise called rectangle colors, this color scheme has two complementary color pairs.
 Thus, it makes a rectangle on the color wheel.
 This scheme creates vibrant and loud designs.